jake-knerr/cogent/README.md

 #### Each component is a CHESS component as well.

-#### External code can read or mutate the top-level view node using the node's API or the component's API.
-However, external code cannot change the top-level node's internal HTML structure directly through the top-level node.
-Only the component API can change the top-level node's internal HTML structure.
+#### External code can read or mutate the top-level view element using the element's API or the component's API.
+However, external code cannot change the top-level element's internal HTML structure directly through the top-level element.
+Only the component API can change the top-level element's internal HTML structure.

 Think of the internal structure as a closed shadow DOM.
 Only component-level APIs can change internal structure.